About the Artist

 Jenny Kay’s upcoming May 2023 release, ‘Heart Berry Bling’, illustrated by Eva Campbell is a picture book for young readers that brings together some of her own real-life experiences and those of many others in a story that touches on how the rights of thousands of First Nations women in Canada and their families were taken by the Indian Act.

 Jenny Kay’s credits also include her work as an Anishinaabe Woodland artist, combining her artistic skills with interests in storytelling and pop culture.
 She uses vibrant colours mixed with rich imagery and symbolism to express a play on the world today.
 Jenny Kay was selected as an NBA Creator presented by Microsoft, a design-focused program that leverages the NBA and Microsoft’s platforms to share their commissioned art and stories throughout the 2021-22 NBA season.
 Most recently, it was announced that a large-scale mural created by Jenny Kay will be featured on one of the exterior walls of the NBA Courtside Restaurant in Toronto, ON (Spring 2023).
 Her works are found in private and corporate collections.

 Besides her work in literature and the arts, Jenny Kay is well known for her dedication and exceptional knowledge where she has supported corporations, non-governmental organizations (NGO’s), school districts, universities, and colleges around the world.
 She has supported these organizations through the application of various Indigenous and non-Indigenous care theories, leadership models, and engagement frameworks to shift their organizational practices and move their initiatives forward.

 Jenny Kay completed her Doctorate in Educational Leadership from the University of Calgary.
-She holds a Master of Education and a Bachelor of Arts in History and Visual Arts.
+She holds a Master of Education in Special Education and a Bachelor of Arts in History and Visual Arts.
 She is also a certified teacher and learning strategist.